Appointments & Services

 - To access the forms, you must be on the URWIN wifi network.
 Those not on the network must download a VPN from the UR Help Desk and log in to access the forms.

-- Once forms are submitted to CAPS the student will be contacted by email or phone with an appointment offer.
-We strive to schedule the appointment on the day the registration forms are received.
-If not available, we will offer an appointment within your given availability.
+- Once forms are submitted to CAPS the student will be contacted by email or phone within one business day with an appointment offer within availability provided.
+We will offer an appointment within your given availability.

-- If you have not been contacted with an appointment within 24 hours of submitting your registration forms, call CAPS at 804-289-8119
+- If you have not been contacted with an appointment within one business day of submitting your registration forms, call CAPS at 804-289-8119.

 - TIPS: